korayyenal/credit-risk-analysis-r/README.md

 ### F1 Score & RMSE

-For the classification task, I obtain an F1 score of 0.963 found by the Adaboost model.
-Adaboost achieves a 6% improvement on the baseline model.
+For the classification task, I obtain an F1 score of 96.3% found by Adaboost and 90% by the logistic regression.
+Thus, Adaboost achieves a 6% improvement on the baseline model.

-For the regression task, I obtain an RMSE value of 10,100 found by the XGBoost and Blackboost models.
+For the regression task, I obtain an RMSE value of 10,100 found by the XGBoost and Blackboost.